 A further discretionary relief scheme for hard hit cases was announced.
 This scheme was announced to help businesses with the steepest increases in their business rates bill as a result of the 2017 evaluation.
 The details of this are not available as yet but we will update the website as soon as we have further information about eligibility and how the scheme will work in the meantime if you wish to discuss this scheme then please contact us on (01482) 394748.

 Charities or organisations that are not established or conducted for profit may be entitled to relief.
 Their purpose must be charitable for example philanthropic, religious, or concerned with education, social welfare, science, literature or fine arts and the business premises must be wholly or mainly used for charitable purposes.

-Alternatively contact the Business Rates team on (01482) 394748 or call in to one of our customer service centres.
+Contact the Business Rates team on (01482) 394748 or call into one of our customer service centres.

 You can check your balance online by entering your eight digit business rates account reference number using our online balance enquiry facility .
 Your reference number can be found at the top right of your Business Rates bill.

 Properties can be granted an exemption from the payment of business rates for certain periods if they are unoccupied and there are various other discounts and exemptions available.

 If a property is empty the following types of exemption are available: